First Year FAQ

 Should I buy books in person, online, rent or e-books?

 That is largely personal preference, and your budget might make you decide a certain way.
 UofL recommends buying books at the campus bookstore because they’ll definitely have what you need, the location is convenient, and if you need to return a book that you end up not needing, they make the process easy.
 Plus, they have a price match program, so you won’t pay more than you have to.
 More info about your options and the .

 When should I buy books?

 Students should plan to have all their books in hand by the first class meeting, whether that’s renting, borrowing, or purchasing.
-If you buy early on you have a better chance of getting a used or rental book, which are cheaper.
-Also, college classes move at a much faster pace than you’re used to in high school, so if you don’t have your books it’s easier to get behind and struggle to catch back up.
+If you buy early, you have a better chance of getting used or rental books, which are cheaper.
+Also, college classes move at a much faster pace than you’re used to in high school, so if you don’t have your books it’s easier to get behind and struggle to catch up.